juntossomosmais/frontend-guideline/README.md

 ### 11.1 Do not use any type

 Avoid using `any` type.
-It is better to use the type that is more specific.
+It's best to use the type that is more specific whenever possible.
+Prefer to use `unknown` when necessary.

 ### 11.2 Naming convention